CameronSharp9402/FlipTrackr/README.md

 # FlipTrackr

-**FlipTrackr** is a Windows desktop application designed to help resellers track inventory, manage expenses, and monitor profits with ease.
+**FlipTrackr** is a universal desktop application designed to help resellers track inventory, manage expenses, and monitor profits with ease.
 Whether you're flipping part-time or running a full-time reselling operation, FlipTrackr provides a clean and powerful interface for staying on top of your business.

 ---